Sunday, December 10, 2006

 https://www.philstar.com/nation/2006/10/25/365023/3-eastern-visayan-towns-bid-cityhood

-GMA Network spends P250 million for the 2006 Asian Games and 2007 Southeast Asian Games coverage
+GMA Network spends P250 million for the 2006 Asian Games and 2007 SEA Games coverage

-MANILA, Philippines - Broadcast giant GMA Network, Inc. announced on April 18, 2006 for the formal signing of contract between the Network, Philippine Olympic Committee (POC) and the Philippine Sports Commission (PSC) for the live airing of 15th Asian Games in Doha, Qatar on December 1 to 15, 2006 and 2007 Southeast Asian Games in Nakhon Ratchasima, Thailand on December 6 to 15, 2007.
+MANILA, Philippines - Broadcast giant GMA Network, Inc. announced on April 18, 2006, the formal signing of a contract among the Network, the Philippine Olympic Committee (POC), and the Philippine Sports Commission (PSC) for the live airing of the 15th Asian Games in Doha, Qatar, from December 1 to 15, 2006, along with the 24th Southeast Asian Games in Nakhon Ratchasima, Thailand, scheduled for December 6 to 15, 2007.
+This strategic move underscores GMA's commitment to bolstering its sports broadcasting portfolio while simultaneously promoting Philippine athletes on a larger regional stage.

 The print ad reads: